 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 COCA-COLA BOTTLING CO.
 CONSOLIDATED (REGISTRANT)

-Date: May 8, 2009 By: /s/ James E. Harris James E. Harris Principal Financial Officer of the Registrant and
+By:

-Senior Vice President and Chief Financial Officer
+James E. Harris Principal Financial Officer of the Registrant and Senior Vice President and Chief Financial Officer